johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 2
   final: false
   commentary: |
-    After several years of Ireland submitting, well, *crap*, this year's entry from the Emerald Isle is back on winning form.
+    After several years of Ireland submitting, well, *crap*, this year’s entry from the Emerald Isle is back on winning form.
 Well, I say *winning* - that might be a stretch - but certainly this is a beautiful ballad from a clearly talented artist.

 - country: "San Marino"
   emoji: "🇸🇲"